I Assumed SvelteKit 5 Would Just Work. I Was Wrong About the Mental Model.

 The Dependency Version Trap

 Before you even touch the migration script, check your package.json.
-SvelteKit 2 requires specific minimum versions across the entire ecosystem, and the migration script does not always handle peer dependencies correctly.
+SvelteKit 2 requires specific minimum versions across the entire ecosystem, and the migration script doesn't always handle peer dependencies correctly.

 Here is what you actually need: